Isla-lab/CityLearnRL-Bioinformatica/README.md

 ## Project Status

-Status: **Work in Progress**.
+Status: **Completed**.
 This project was developed as part of a Bachelor's Thesis and is now work-in-progress.
 It may receive occasional maintenance for compatibility or bug fixes.

 ---